Setounkpe7/Elastic-Stack-Write-Up/README.md

 **Question**: Which user is responsible for the overall maximum traffic?

-We do the same this as the previous question this time with the field UserName.
+We do the same as the previous question this time with the field UserName.

 **Response**: James